ori-orion/orion_semantic_map/overhaul_notes.md

     SIZE INFORMATION.
         Size have direction?
     Find the absence of an object?

+It would be nice to be able to say that object has now moved.
+    - Implemented as a average_back_to_batch on an object?

 Manip will stick with tf publishing for size and position identification.